 The World Economic Forum has offered its platform to bring heads of state and business leaders together around the topic of nature.
 A workshop will discuss how best to take advantage of the winter Davos in January 2019.

-Dimitri De Boer, Head of ClientEarth’s China Programme, said: “China is in an excellent position to play a central role in how we approach the many environmental problems facing our planet.
+Dimitri De Boer, Head of ClientEarth’s China office, said: “China is in an excellent position to play a central role in how we approach the many environmental problems facing our planet.
 Those concerned about the environment should welcome China taking a leading role.

 “We were delighted to be involved in setting this up and hope to continue to work closely with all of those present to follow up on ways China can play a leading role in protecting nature and biodiversity, the climate and the oceans.”